-With over 160 successful performances, the Woodside One Wheelers have performed at the National level, thanks in part to the generosity of corporate & personal donors along with local fundraising by each member and their families including our caring coaches who donate their time:
+With many successful performances, the Woodside One Wheelers have performed at the National level, thanks in part to the generosity of corporate & personal donors along with local fundraising by each member and their families including our caring coaches who donate their time:

-- 2013 NBA Philadelphia 76ers half time performance
+- NBA Philadelphia 76ers pre-game & half time performances

 The Woodside One Wheelers also maintains a very active local performance schedule including exciting shows like: